The Culling (video game): Development

 The Culling was developed by Xaviant.
 Having finished Lichdom: Battlemage, they saw the popularity of mods that created a battle royale game atop existing games.
 The Culling was envisioned to be the first standalone battle royale game on Steam, with the potential to tap into the esports market.
 The game, as developed, required players that had been killed off to remain in the match, which necessitated the need for Xaviant to provide a robust spectator mode for these players to watch the remaining match play out.
 Late in the development process, they also recognized this would help the popularity of the game in video game live streaming.

 Xaviant first announced The Culling in February 2016.
 After a brief closed alpha period, the game was released into early access on Windows via Steam on March 4, 2016, where it quickly rose to one of the top ten games played on Steam according to Steam Spy.

 In March 2017, PlayerUnknown's Battlegrounds was released on Steam in early access.
 Battlegrounds was another battle royale game which gained popularity quickly over the next year.
-This caused The Cullings player counts to drop significantly after May 2017.
+This led to a significant decline in The Cullings player counts to drop significantly after May 2017.
 In December 2017, Xaviant announced that development for the game was halting, so that they could work on "a new title".
 Xaviant left The Culling servers open for players to continue to use.